bojackchen/digital-flow/README.md

 optimization.

 ### Floorplanning
-Floorplanning targets at producing a floor plan with reasonable area, enclosing timing and no routing congestion.
+Floorplanning targets at producing a floor plan with reasonable area, timing enclosure and no routing congestion.
 It is recommended that an initial, prototyping mode floorplan can be run for faster turnaround to get a baseline placement.
-This is optional, but if your design is apt to have placement or routability problems, it is recommended that a prototyping floorplan and placement be run in prior.
+This is optional, but if your design is apt to having placement or routability problems, it is recommended that a prototyping floorplan and placement be run in prior.
 ```console
 encounter 1> setPlaceMode -fp true
 ```

-When you are certain that your design can be properly placed and routed, run the command to specify floorplan, where "1" is the aspect ratio, "0.6" is the core ultilization and "8" is the space reserved for power rings at the top, bottom, left and right.
+When you are certain that your design can be properly placed and routed, run the command to specify floorplan, where "1" is the aspect ratio, "0.6" is the core utilization and "8 8 8 8" is the space reserved for power rings at the top, bottom, left and right.
 Apply proper values for your own design.
 ```console
 encounter 1> floorPlan -site CORE -r 1 0.6 8 8 8 8